zoniiscoding/clara-ai-assignment/README.md

 The pipeline is designed to be **idempotent**.

-Running the pipeline multiple times will not duplicate artifacts or corrupt existing outputs.
+Running the pipeline multiple times will not duplicate artifacts or corrupt outputs.

-Existing accounts are skipped if already processed.
+Previously processed accounts are automatically skipped.

 ---